 Kenny served the communities of Dollar and surrounding rural areas as a postman for 31 years.
 As a qualified football coach, he also worked part-time for Clacks Council Sports Development.
 He established Dollar Glen Football Club where he is currently Chairman and was also Youth Leader at Dollar Senior Youth Club.
 His passion is community football and he is determined to see the new football facilities finally delivered but is also keen to see other facilities upgraded and established so that all ages can take part in sport & increase active living.
 Kenny’s role with the Trust is active communities.

 Eric was a domestic and international banker for 30 years.
 He also worked as manager, business development services for Edinburgh Chamber of Commerce and later a Financial Director of a ship’s chandler in Leith.
 He has always had an interest in the work of communities and served as Chair of Edinburgh Citizens Advice Bureau for five years and latterly on the Board of Wyre Forest Citizens Advice Bureau.

-Rebecca stepped down from our Board in 2019 to take on the role of Development Officer.
-She has been involved in the voluntary sector in various guises for the last 15 years and brings a wealth of experience in volunteer management, project management, service development, delivery, and evaluation.
+Rebecca stepped down from our Board in 2019 to take on the role of Development Officer, she has since been promoted to Manager, recognising the positive direction she has taken the Trust in the last two years, and her drive and commitment to the role.
+She has been involved in the voluntary sector in various guises for the last 17 years and brings a wealth of experience in volunteer management, project management, service development, delivery, and evaluation.
 Rebecca moved to Dollar in 2009 and lives here with her husband and young daughter.